solana-labs/solana/docs/src/apps/jsonrpc-api.md

 #### Results:

+* `<null>` - if requested epoch is not found
-The result field will be a dictionary of leader public keys \(as base-58 encoded strings\) and their corresponding leader slot indices as values (indices are to the first slot in the requested epoch)
+* `<object>` - otherwise, the result field will be a dictionary of leader public keys
+  \(as base-58 encoded strings\) and their corresponding leader slot indices as values (indices are to the first slot in the requested epoch)

 #### Example: